freelawproject/eyecite/README.rst

 ----------
 Some things to keep in mind are:

-1. This project depends on information made available in two other Free Law Project packages, [reporters-db](https://github.com/freelawproject/reporters-db) and [courts-db](https://github.com/freelawproject/courts-db).
+1. This project depends on information made available in two other Free Law Project packages, `reporters-db <https://github.com/freelawproject/reporters-db>`_ and `courts-db <https://github.com/freelawproject/courts-db>`_.
 2. This package performs no matching or resolution action.
 In other words, it is up to the user to decide what to do with the "short form," "supra," "id.," and "ibid." citations that this tool extracts.
 In theory, these citations are all references to "full" citations also mentioned in the text -- and are therefore in principle resolvable to those citations -- but this task is beyond the scope of this parsing package.
-See [here](https://github.com/freelawproject/courtlistener/tree/master/cl/citations) for an example of how Courtlistener implements this package and handles this problem.
+See `here <https://github.com/freelawproject/courtlistener/tree/master/cl/citations>`_ for an example of how Courtlistener implements this package and handles this problem.

 Installation